hozmaster/godaddy-api-python/README.md

 # Godaddy DDNS Script

 ## Introduction
-This script dynamically udpates GoDaddy DNS A record.
-I have to use Godaddy for a domain and I wanted a way to update the A record whenever the IP changed.
+This script dynamically udpates GoDaddy DNS records.
+I have to use Godaddy for a domain and I wanted a way to update the dns record whenever the IP changed.
 This is particularly useful for home networks hosting websites where the domain is hosted at godaddy.
 This script uses the godaddy api.
 You can obtain information here as well as keys https://developer.godaddy.com/.
 Make sure you generate production keys, do not use the test key/secret.

 ## Dependencies